-Looking to get into the restaurant industry but not sure if you should open a franchise or an independent?
+Looking to get into the restaurant industry but not sure if you should be considering franchising or operate as an independent?
 South Africa has more than 31,050 franchises, employs more than 323,519 people and generates a turnover in excess of R302 billion.
 A franchise is not a guarantee of success, but statistics show that franchise-owned businesses have a better chance of succeeding over an extended period in comparison to small independents.

 Before becoming a franchisee, ask yourself the following questions:

-Entering into a franchise is no guarantee for success, many franchises have failed before but there are steps you can take to improve your chances of success in the franchise world.
-Hard work, a sound business strategy, research and training will lead your franchise on the path to success.
+While entering into a franchise does not guarantee success, taking specific steps can increase your chances in the franchise world.
+Hard work, a well-defined business strategy, thorough research, and effective training are key elements that will set your franchise on the path to success.